-Each company is required to file an annual return signed by a director or the secretary each year within 42 days after the anniversary of its dates of incorporation.
+Each company is required to file an annual return signed by a director or the secretary each year within 42 days after the anniversary of its date of incorporation.
 The annual return contains such particulars as:

-- all business names under which the company carries on business; - the name(s) and address(es) of and number of shares held by all present member(s) and member(s) who has/have ceased to be member(s) since the last return; - the date of registration of any transfer of shares since the date of the last return; - the address of the registered office of the company;

-- the addresses of the places at which the registers of members and of debenture holders are kept, if other than the registered office; - particulars of company director(s) and secretary; - particulars regarding the company's issued and paid-up capital; and - any outstanding registrable charges created by the company over its assets, e.g. charges on land, on book debts of the company, on a ship, on goodwill, etc.
+- all business names under which the company carries on business; - the name(s) and address(es) of and number of shares held by all present member(s) and member(s) who has/have ceased to be member(s) since the last return; - the date of registration of any transfer of shares since the date of the last return; - the address of the registered office of the company; - the addresses of the places at which the registers and company records are kept, if other than the registered office; - particulars of company director(s) and secretary; - particulars regarding the company's issued and paid-up capital; and - any outstanding registrable charges created by the company over its assets, e.g. charges on land, ship, book debts, goodwill, etc.

-The annual return attracts a progressive filing fee (i.e. HK\$105 if filed within 42 days and up to the maximum of HK\$3,480 if filed after nine months).
+The annual return attracts a progressive filing fee (i.e. HKD 105 if filed within 42 days and up to the maximum of HKD 3,480 if filed after nine months).
 The Companies Ordinance has empowered the Registrar to compound offences for late filing of the annual return.

-Statutory records and accounts
+2.3.7 Statutory records and accounts

-A company must keep its registers of charges, members, directors, secretary and minute books.
-Minutes evidencing all corporate actions taken in meetings and signed resolutions must be filed in a company's minute books.
+A company must keep its registers of charges, members, directors, secretary and minute books (in hard copy or electronic form).
+Minutes evidencing all corporate actions taken in meetings and signed resolutions must be filed in the company's minute books.
 The books containing the minutes of proceedings of any general meeting of a company (but not minutes of directors' meetings) are open for inspection by any member without charge.